Jaysanf/League-Discord-Bot/README.md

 # League-Discord-Bot

 This is my shot at making my first discord bot.
-This discord bot is now offline (because of multiple updates with the API of RiotGames, I have the intention to rewrite a league discord bot with better coding in  the near future (using AWS, OOP, etc.))
+This discord bot is now offline (because of multiple updates with the API of RiotGames my bot could not fetch the information, I have the intention to rewrite a league discord bot with better coding in  the near future (using AWS, OOP, etc.))

 You had to link you discord account to your League of Legends account with a